HMO licence conditions, inspections and enforcement

 After several attempts, if we are still unable to gain access to a suspect HMO, we will apply to the Magistrates Court for a warrant of entry.

-We attend with the police and a locksmith to ensure access and to ensure the property is left secure.
+We will then attend with the police and a locksmith to ensure access and to ensure the property is left secure.

 Enforcement

-In general, the majority of landlords that own HMOs, manage the properties well.
-When there are concerns or issues, they initially respond to our requests through informal measures.
+In general, the majority of landlords manage HMOs well.
+When there are issues, landlords usually respond to our requests through informal measures.

-Licenced HMOs have licence conditions for statutory nuisance and anti-social behaviour.
+Licenced HMOs have mandatory licence conditions for statutory nuisance and anti-social behaviour.
 We aim to resolve these issues as soon as they are reported to us.
 If a landlord fails to take reasonable steps to comply with licence conditions, the licence may be revoked.
-We always work with landlords to resolve any issues swiftly.
+We always work with landlords to resolve any issues as soon as possible.

-In line with our Enforcement policy, we would ask the licence holder to rectify the issue and if they fail, we would serve an Improvement Notice or Civil Penalty Notice (depending on the circumstances).
+In line with our Enforcement policy, we would ask the licence holder to rectify the issue and if they fail, we would take further action.

-We carry out annual inspections to all licensable HMOs to check compliance of the licence conditions - these are adhered to in the main, so we therefore don't need to revoke licences very often.
+We carry out annual inspections to all licensable HMOs and conditions are generally adhered to.
+We do not need to revoke licences for breaching conditions very often.